DallanQ/citadels/Manual.md

 ### SETUP DIAGRAM (4-PLAYER GAME) (Page 5)

-> image of 4 cards and 2 gold for each player, a bank of gold coins, and a district deck.
-The crowned player's play area consists of a character deck, 2 starting gold, four starting cards, and a crown card.
+> Image of 4 District cards facedown and 2 gold coin each for 3 players, a bank of gold coins, and District cards deck.
+The crowned player's play area(4th player) consists of Character cards deck, 2 starting gold coins, four starting District cards, and a crown card.

 ## PLAYING THE GAME (Page 4)
 The rules are explained for games with 4–7 players.
 Rule changes for 2- and 3-player games can be found on pages 12–13.